freenas/freenas-docs/userguide/sharing.rst

 :numref:`Table %s <iscsi_add_portal_fig>`
 summarizes the settings that can be configured when adding a portal.
-If you need to assign additional IP addresses to the portal, click the link :guilabel:`Add extra Portal IP`.
+To assign additional IP addresses to the portal, click the link :guilabel:`Add extra Portal IP`.